A. A nurse anesthetist shall collaborate with an anesthesiologist, licensed physician, or dentist in the following manner:

 (3) Formulates a patient-specific plan for anesthesia care.

-C. The nurse anesthetist shall:
+C. The nurse anesthetist as part of the standards of practice shall:

 (1) Implement and adjust the anesthesia care plan as needed to adapt to the patient's response to the anesthesia;